jakubWojnowski/MallorcaTeslaRent/README.md

 # .NET and React + TypeScript Application

-This is a template repository for a web application built with .NET and React + TypeScript.
+This is repository for a web application built with .NET and React + TypeScript.
 It includes instructions for setting up the development environment, running the application using Docker, and managing database migrations with Entity Framework Core.

 ## Requirements